TolikPylypchuk/KeyboardSwitch/docs/_v3_0/06-converter.md

 converter in this app.
 It was actually one of the first usable apps that I have ever created.
 And this app even helped me out once, when I had to use a computer abroad and it didn't have the Ukrainian layout installed.
-So after releasing version 2 of this app in 2018 I thought that it would be nice to add the converter feature to the next release even though it will probably be used by nobody (not even me).
+So after releasing version 2 of this app in 2018 I thought that it would be nice to add the converter feature to the next release even though it will probably not be used by anybody (not even me).
 In addition, I've learned a couple interesting things about how keyboard layouts work in Windows when I implemented this feature.
 So here we are.